richardvenneman/appsignal-docs/source/elixir/installation.html.md

 ### Requirements

-Before you can compile the AppSignal gem make sure the build/compilation tools are installed for your system.
+Before you can compile the AppSignal package make sure the build/compilation tools are installed for your system.
 Please check the [Supported Operating Systems](/support/operating-systems.html) page for any system dependencies that may be required.

 ### Installing the package